XRP Ledger Standards

 12. Transaction: MPTokenIssuanceSet

 The existing MPTokenIssuanceSet transaction is extended to manage the confidential lifecycle of an MPT issuance.
-This includes enabling/disabling privacy status and registering encryption keys.
+This includes enabling/disabling confidential amount status and registering encryption keys.

 12.1.
 Usage & Mutability

-This transaction is the only method to register keys or modify the privacy status (tmfMPTSetPrivacy) of an issuance.
+This transaction is the only method to register keys or modify the confidential amount status (via the MutableFlags field with tmfMPTSetCanConfidentialAmount or tmfMPTClearCanConfidentialAmount bit flags) of an issuance.
 However, these actions are subject to strict state constraints to prevent funds from becoming locked or un-auditable.

 12.2.
 Fields

-IssuerElGamalPublicKey No string BLOB N/A The 33-byte EC-ElGamal public key used for the issuer's mirror balances.
+IssuerEncryptionKey No string BLOB The 33-byte EC-ElGamal public key used for the issuer's mirror balances.

-AuditorElGamalPublicKey No string BLOB N/A The 33-byte EC-ElGamal public key used for regulatory oversight (if applicable).
+AuditorEncryptionKey No string BLOB The 33-byte EC-ElGamal public key used for regulatory oversight (if applicable).

 12.3.
 Failure Conditions